michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 > For jupyter notebook usage, please refer to https://docs.jupyter.org/en/latest/

 To make it user-friendly, we offer three running modes.
-Since generating raw data is a time-consuming process (e.g., NDE testing experiment requires 72,000 core*hours), we have included the data generated during our experiments for users to quickly replicate the results without the first two steps (Mode 1) or the first step (Mode 2).
+Since generating raw data is a time-consuming process (e.g., NDE testing experiment requires 72,000 core*hours), we have included the data generated during our experiments for users to quickly replicate the results.
 There are three running modes available:

 * **Mode 1 (recommended)**: [data analysis](#step3) using the data generated in our experiments;
 * **Mode 2**: [data processing](#step2) and [data analysis](#step3) using the data generated in our experiments;